cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/090-global-security.md

 title: Global Security Issues
 slug: global-security-issues
 abstract: The concept of security in International Relations context
+simple_summary: "Why do countries sometimes fight?
+Imagine two kids who don't trust each other and start building pillow forts to protect themselves.
+This chapter explores why countries build armies, how they feel threatened, and what they do to stay safe from bullies."
 ---

 ## Introduction

-Concepts of security have evolved significantly beyond traditional military frameworks and national security perspectives.
+Concepts of **security** have evolved significantly beyond traditional military frameworks and **national security** perspectives.
 Security is increasingly recognized as a complex, multidimensional phenomenon encompassing political, economic, societal and environmental aspects.
-While traditional approaches focused narrowly on national interests and the balance of power between states, contemporary perspectives argue for expanded notions of security centered on individuals, groups and humanity as a whole.
+While traditional approaches focused narrowly on national interests and the balance of power between **states**, contemporary perspectives argue for expanded notions of security centered on individuals, groups and humanity as a whole.

 The end of the Cold War brought increased debate over the meaning of security.
 As the threat of direct military confrontation between superpowers declined, new risks and dangers emerged on a global scale.
 Globalization, the rise of non-state actors, climate change, cyberattacks, terrorism, and pandemics present interdependent dangers unconstrained by national borders.
 This complex of interconnected threats requires rethinking traditional state-centric ideas of security focused solely on protecting territory from military attack.